Brainykat/IdentityServer.Admin/README.md

 ### DNS

 We need some resolving capabilities in order for the project to work.
-The domain `skoruba.local` is used here to represent the domain this setup is hosted on.
+The domain `identity.local` is used here to represent the domain this setup is hosted on.
 The domain-name needs to be FQDN (fully qualified domain name).

-Thus first, we need the domain `skoruba.local` to resolve to the docker-host machine.
+Thus first, we need the domain `identity.local` to resolve to the docker-host machine.
 If you want this to work on your local machine only, use the first option.

 #### DNS on docker-host machine only